MiguelCastillo/coseq/README.md

 ### skip

-Method to skip a specific number of items in a sequence.
+Method to skip (discard) a specific number of items in a sequence.

 The example below skips the first 3 items.